Zoe-life/PLP/README.md

-# PLP - Python Learning Project
+# PLP - Power Learning Project

-This repository contains a collection of Python projects and exercises created as part of a learning journey.
+This repository contains a collection of Python projects and exercises created as part of a learning journey on the Power Learn Project.
 The projects are organized into folders, with each folder focusing on a specific topic or application.

 ## Folder Structure